 Where are the programs held?
 We are grateful to Grand Blanc Parks & Rec for providing us with space at school gymnasiums.
 Exact locations TBD.

 What is the Age Range of Players?
 Our POWER Sports programs are open to participants from age 6 and up.
-They are divided into 2 groups.
-Group 1 is for ages 6-11 and Group 2 is for ages 12 and up.
+We typically divide athletes into 2 groups based on developmental level and age.
+All participants must have be members.
+Visit our membership page to apply.